amelikov/tutorials/nuget/README.md

 NGINx configuration and make it act as a reverse proxy to our baget service.

 First thing we need to do is create an ssl certificate.
 This certificate has to be trusted\
-on the client machines that would access out nuget server.
+on the client machines that would access our nuget server.

 There are number of ways to create a self-signed certificate, as well as obtaining a\
 real certificate from well-known Certification Authorities, and locally managed CAs.